Syringe: Others

-Syringes are used to refill ink cartridges with ink in fountain pens.
+Syringes are used to refill ink in fountain pens and printer ink cartridges.

 Common workshop applications include injecting glue into tight spots to repair joints where disassembly is impractical or impossible; and injecting lubricants onto working surfaces without spilling.

 Sometimes a large hypodermic syringe is used without a needle for very small baby mammals to suckle from in artificial rearing.

 Historically, large pumps that use reciprocating motion to pump water were referred to as syringes.
 Pumps of this type were used as early firefighting equipment.

 There are fountain syringes where the liquid is in a bag or can and goes to the nozzle via a pipe.
 In earlier times, clyster syringes were used for that purpose.

 Loose snus is often applied using modified syringes.
 The nozzle is removed so the opening is the width of the chamber.
 The snus can be packed tightly into the chamber and plunged into the upper lip.
 Syringes, called portioners, are also manufactured for this particular purpose.